Stalag XI-A: World War II

 On 25 April 1945, one of the last airborne operations of the ETO, code named Operation Violet, took place.
 Six teams composed of officers and men of Commonwealth, French and United States armed services and under the command of Major Worrall were to be dropped near the camp to assure the protection of the PoWs, to assess the humanitarian need of the PoWs and to ensure a peaceful handover of the camp into Allied authority.
 However the teams were scattered during the drop and all members were soon captured and transferred to the Altengrabow camp.
 There, the new PoWs urged the Camp Commandant, Col. Ochernal to cooperate and a radio link between the camp and SHAEF, then SAARF Headquarters was established.

 "On 2 May Worrall received word from SAARF Headquarters that Col. Ochernal had struck an agreement with the Commander of the American 83rd Infantry Division, MG Robert Macon, then headquartered at Zerbst: Macon would provide the trucks necessary to begin the evacuation of POWs to Zerbst, and Ochernal would provide safe conduct for travel."

 "On 3 May seventy trucks loaded with rations and thirty ambulances complete with medical teams arrived at Altengrabow to a tumultuous greeting from the POW's.
 Also in attendance were some forty war correspondents attached to the American Ninth Army who were shepherded by an enthusiastic Public Relations Officer eager to see the liberation of the camp portrayed as an all-American show.
 The evacuation proceeded with the American, British, French, and Belgian POWs being evacuated first.
 The Americans had promised to provide a twice daily shuttle service until all of the Western POWs were evacuated.
 On the afternoon of 4 May the Russian Army arrived at the camp, and the atmosphere changed considerably."

 "The balance of the Western POWs, all Frenchmen, were allowed to leave, but the Russians angrily blocked an effort to evacuate a group of Poles who had asked to be repatriated to the West, as well as a group of Italian POWs.
 The following morning, Worrall, over his protests, was told by the Russians that he and the other SAARF personnel had two hours to get their gear together; then they would be evacuated to the American lines.
 The Russians would handle all camp-related matters from that point on."

 After the war the area was taken over by the Group of Soviet Forces in Germany (GSFG) and was the headquarters of the 10th Guards Uralsko-Lvovskaya Tank Division until 1990.
+The military base has since been taken over by Bundeswehr and NATO units.